Making Dutch friends as an international: our 21 best tips

 Dutch friends aren’t easy to make, but once you make them, they’ll probably be for life!
 Image: Depositphotos

 Remember — Rome wasn’t built in a day.
 And neither are new friendships.
-Keep putting yourself out there, and we are confident a Dutch person will value your effort.
+Keep putting yourself out there, and your new Dutch friend will be lucky to have you in their life!

 What is your experience in making Dutch friends as an international?
 Tell us in the comments below!